MrPixle2022/Documentaion/mongo/find and queries.md

 ### find({key0: value}, {key1: 1||0}):

-the `find` method can take an object to get all records where they have the given key equal to the `value`, the second object specifies if the find should return that key or not:
+the `find` method can take an object to get all documentss where they have the given key equal to the `value`, the second object specifies if the find should return that key or not:

 - `1`: grab the key
 - `0`: don't grab the key